JerBouma/FinanceDatabase/README.md

     - I aim at doing this every few months.
 The database does not have to get updated frequently because the data collected is only general information.
 For example, a Sector name hardly changes and companies do not tend to move to another country every few months.
 Therefore, the data should stay up to date for several months.
-      *I you wish to contribute to updating the database then that is much appreciated.
+      *If you wish to contribute to updating the database then that is much appreciated.
 Please check the [Methodology](https://github.com/JerBouma/FinanceDatabase/tree/master/Methodology) for guidance on how.*
 - **Do your sector and industry names use the same naming convention as GIC sector**?
     - Not entirely but very similar, it's based on Yahoo Finance's sectors and industries.
 See industries and